-These berry phyllo cups are such a super easy dessert but the fact the cheesecake cream is not out of a packet makes them feel like you have put a little effort in to them – you don’t have to tell it’s really quick to make.
+These are such a super easy dessert but the fact the cheesecake cream is not out of a packet makes them feel like you have put a little effort in to them.
+You don’t have to tell it’s really quick to make.
 Plus, there’s only a little bit of honey and all that lovely fruit so they are fairly healthy too.
 They are great for a party since they are so quick and easy but look fairly impressive as you pass them round.

-- 4tbsp/ ¼cup cream cheese
+- 4 tbsp cream cheese 1/4 cup

-- 4tbsp/ ¼cup Greek yogurt
+- 4 tbsp Greek yogurt 1/4 cup

-- 1tbsp lemon juice
+- 1 tbsp lemon juice

-- 1tbsp honey
+- 1 tbsp honey

-- 6 medium strawberries
+- 6 strawberries medium

 - 30 blueberries

-- Take the frozen phyllo cups out of the packet to defrost a few minutes before you need them (they will probably only take as long as it takes to prepare everything else) - they won't take long but don't leave them in the packaging as you don't want them to potentially soak up any ice that may be in there and go soggy.
+Take the frozen phyllo cups out of the packet to defrost a few minutes before you need them (they will probably only take as long as it takes to prepare everything else) - they won't take long but don't leave them in the packaging as you don't want them to potentially soak up any ice that may be in there and go soggy.

-- Fill the phyllo cups about ¾ full with the lemon cheesecake cream - you can spoon it in or I found it easiest to pipe it.
+Fill the phyllo cups about 3/4 full with the lemon cheesecake cream - you can spoon it in or I found it easiest to pipe it.

-- Stand two slices of strawberry in the middle of each cup - I use two of slightly different sizes to look a little better but it doesn't really matter - and then place a blueberry on each side.
+Stand two slices of strawberry in the middle of each cup - I use two of slightly different sizes to look a little better but it doesn't really matter - and then place a blueberry on each side.
 Refrigerate until ready to serve, but try not to make them more than 1 - 2hours ahead as the pastry will soften.

 Try these other easy no bake desserts: